 Violence Prevention Alliance

-The Violence Prevention Alliance (VPA) is a volunteer-based committee of campus and community leaders who are dedicated to:
+The Violence Prevention Alliance (VPA) is a volunteer-based interest group of campus and community leaders who are dedicated to:

 - Promoting efforts to prevent victimization of USA students, faculty, staff and community members

 - Identifying appropriate interventions aimed at reducing violence

 - Providing educational programs that address violence in our community

 Providing educational opportunities is an integral component to our mission.

 Our mission is to create and sustain a collaborative, comprehensive community effort in reducing and eliminating violence, particularly sexual victimization and harassment.

 Bro Code: A bystander intervention program for students that identify as male that is centered around healthy relationships and sexual assault prevention with free food and t-shirts and more.

 Girls' Night Out: A four night conversational program for students that identify as female centered around healthy relationships, personal safety, communication, and self-esteem with prizes, free food, t-shirts and more.

 The Escalation Workshop is an all gender inclusive event to raise awareness on relationship violence.
 This is a powerful, film-based workshop that opens people's eyes to the warning sigs of relationship abuse.
 This workshop is a program of the One Love Foundation, the national leader in educating about healthy and unhealthy relationships